tangentmonger/fireflyjar/README.md

 -----
 [![Jar of Fireflies](https://i.vimeocdn.com/video/594512665.jpg)](https://vimeo.com/184925080)

-Each firefly consists of twelve green SMD LEDs, Charlieplexed on four thin enamelled wires and controlled by an Arduino Nano.
-A piezo sensor in the lid detects taps.
+Each firefly consists of twelve green SMD LEDs, Charlieplexed on four thin enamelled wires.
+The five fireflies are controlled by an Arduino Nano hidden in the lid.
+A piezo sensor under the lid detects taps.

 ![Firefly detail](images/firefly detail.jpg)